 Microphones come in all sorts of shapes and sizes.
 Some are nearly wand-like, built with very long lengths and relatively small diameters.
 These microphones are typically known as shotgun microphones.

 Why Are Some Microphones Long & What Are Interference Tubes?
-Shotgun microphones are very long but unlike most mic designs their capsules are not near their ends.
+Shotgun microphones are very long, but their capsules are not near their ends, unlike most mic designs.
 Rather, shotgun mics are built like pencil mics but with long interference tubes extending from their capsules.
 The tubes concentrate the polar pattern of the mic to a very narrow acceptance angle.

 So in this angle, we'll talk about the design of shotgun mics and get into the pros, cons, and applications of long microphones and interference tubes.

 Disclaimer: This article includes affiliate links.
 If you click one of them, I may receive a small percentage of the sale at no extra cost to you (which I'm very grateful for, as it helps me produce more free content here at My New Microphone).
 You can see the list of my partners here and my ethics statement here.
 Thank you for your support!

 Before we talk about interference tubes, let's discuss the shotgun microphone.